Getting Match Fit For A Home Loan

 If you are planning to apply for a home loan then consider these tips for getting your finances "match fit" and ready for the application.
 This will help you get access to a wider choice of lenders and be in a better position to borrow what you need at the lowest possible rate.

 Getting your deposit in order Lenders like seeing clearly where your deposit sits and how long it has been in the "saving" mode.
-What they question is when a deposit is made up of a whole lot of big transactions from external accounts at the last minute.
+A lot of questions and scrutiny arises when a deposit is made up of a whole lot of big transactions from external accounts at the last minute.
 This is especially the case for high loan-to-value ratio loans.

 Having your deposit split over multiple accounts and in different places can cause a bit of a headache.